siddhantcvdi/env-encrypter/Readme.md

 - `-password`: The password used to decrypt the file.

+Note: The decryption process will complete even if the password is incorrect, but the file contents will be **corrupted and unreadable**.

 ### Use Locally
  You can use `npx` to use this locally
 ```bash